GabeScott/standard-works-vault/General Conference/2003 April - Steadfast in Our Covenants.md

 And some young people suffer even more obvious hardships.
 For example, among the young women I know, one girl has a mother who is dying of cancer.
 One has divorced parents.
 One girl stays home alone on weekends while all her friends go out drinking.
 One young woman was in a debilitating accident.
 One girl’s father has been deployed for military service.
 One good sister worries about her wayward brother.

 What can help the youth with these diverse and monumental problems?
 The Mutual theme this year, which is our focus tonight, provides an answer.
-It says, “Ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men” (2 Ne.
-31:20).
+It says, “Ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men” ([[2 Nephi 31.20|2 Nephi 31:20]]).
 I love this scripture.
-It describes how we should face life’s challenges.
-When I press forward with hope and love, I also feel hope and love.
+It describes *how* we should face life’s challenges.
+When I press forward with hope and love, I also *feel* hope and love.

 To be steadfast in Christ implies keeping covenants.
-Each week we renew our baptismal covenants to take His name upon us, to “always remember him,” and to “keep his commandments” (see D&C 20:77).
+Each week we renew our baptismal covenants to take His name upon us, to “always remember him,” and to “keep his commandments” (see [[D&C 20.77|D&C 20:77]]).
 We are steadfast in Christ when we do these things, and our spirits are lifted and our hearts are filled with love.
 Simply stated, when I keep my covenants, I feel hope and I feel love.

 My young friend whom I’ll call Lindsey needed hope.
 She lived in a home which was devoid of the Spirit and of love.
 Her friends were wild, and even most of her Young Women leaders looked on her only as a “project.”
 But deep inside she felt that the Lord loved her, despite her deplorable situation.
 She focused on always remembering Him.
 She chose not to participate with her friends when they did bad things.
 She tried to worship Heavenly Father in the privacy of her own bedroom because she wanted to feel His Spirit in her life.
 Something in her wanted to be good, to keep His commandments.
 Even with her limited knowledge and lack of outside help, she was trying to keep her baptismal covenants.
 She felt hope to carry on, and she felt love from Heavenly Father.

-The Lord has promised us that He will not forget us because He has “graven [us] upon the palms of [His] hands” (Isa.
-49:16).
+The Lord has promised us that He will not forget us because He has “graven \[us\] upon the palms of \[His\] hands” ([[Isaiah 49.16|Isaiah 49:16]]).
 And our promise to Him is that we will not forget Him, for we have engraven Him in our hearts.

 The early Saints were taught this in their sufferings in Missouri.
-The Lord counseled them to wait “patiently on the Lord, for your prayers have entered into the ears of the Lord. ...
+The Lord counseled them to wait “patiently on the Lord, for your prayers have entered into the ears of the Lord. …

-“Therefore, he giveth this promise unto you, with an immutable covenant that they shall be fulfilled; and all things wherewith you have been afflicted shall work together for your good” (D&C 98:2–3).
+“Therefore, he giveth this promise unto you, with an immutable covenant that they shall be fulfilled; and all things wherewith you have been afflicted shall work together for your good” ([[D&C 98.2|D&C 98:2–3]][[D&C 98.3|]]).
 This promise didn’t remove their trials, but it did comfort them, giving them hope for the future.

 Likewise, Abraham pressed forward steadfastly, clinging to promises God had made him.
 Each time I read about Abraham’s walk to Mount Moriah to offer his son Isaac as a sacrifice, I feel anxious for him.
 He did not know the outcome of that test as we know it from a historical perspective.
 He was walking into the unknown.
 Still he was steadfast.
 He was living on promises that the Lord would bless him.
 Whatever nervousness he may have felt didn’t deter him from pressing forward with a steadfastness in Christ.

 Like the Saints in Missouri, Lindsey knew that in spite of her deplorable conditions, Heavenly Father hadn’t given up on her.
 His love was firm.
-She took comfort in the “immutable covenant” of His love—that “all things wherewith you have been afflicted shall work together for your good” (D&C 98:3).
+She took comfort in the “immutable covenant” of His love—that “all things wherewith you have been afflicted shall work together for your good” ([[D&C 98.3|D&C 98:3]]).
 As with Abraham, hers was not an easy path to walk, yet she pressed forward.
 As she did so, she found help.
 One special Church leader loved and guided her.
 She grew closer to Heavenly Father and eventually found a young man who loved her, taught her much about the gospel, and married her.

 At last many of the blessings she had longed for earlier in life were poured out upon her.
 She found she could have the Spirit in her own family and raise righteous children.
 Where once she was isolated and neglected, she now feels enveloped by love.
 This has come from pressing forward while waiting patiently on the Lord.
 Being steadfast in Christ brought hope to Lindsey as it will to each of us as we struggle with life’s challenges.
 The words the choir sings tonight will encourage us to come unto Him:

-It matters not what may befall,
+>It matters not what may befall,

-What threat’ning hand hangs over me;
+>What threat’ning hand hangs over me;

-He is my rampart through it all,
+>He is my rampart through it all,

-My refuge from mine enemy.
+>My refuge from mine enemy.

-Come unto him all ye depressed,
+>Come unto him all ye depressed,

-Ye erring souls whose eyes are dim,
+>Ye erring souls whose eyes are dim,

-Ye weary ones who long for rest.
+>Ye weary ones who long for rest.

-Come unto him!
+>Come unto him!
 Come unto him!

-(“Come unto Him,” Hymns, no. 114)
+>

 While keeping covenants gives us hope to carry on, it also changes the heart.
-The Lord teaches in Jeremiah, “This shall be the covenant that I will make; ...
-I will put my law in their inward parts, and write it in their hearts” (Jer.
-31:33).
-Covenants enlarge our hearts and allow us to feel the “love of God and of all men” (2 Ne.
-31:20).
+The Lord teaches in Jeremiah, “This shall be the covenant that I will make; … I will put my law in their inward parts, and write it in their hearts” ([[Jeremiah 31.33|Jeremiah 31:33]]).
+Covenants enlarge our hearts and allow us to feel the “love of God and of all men” ([[2 Nephi 31.20|2 Nephi 31:20]]).
 Remember, when we keep our covenants, we feel hope, and we feel love.

 Jesus taught in the Sermon on the Mount the virtues of the heart such as love, forgiveness, and compassion.
 He taught us as His disciples to take His name and character upon us.
 This changes our hearts and blesses our relationships with others.
-Elder Marvin J. Ashton said, “When we truly become converted to Jesus Christ, committed to Him, an interesting thing happens: our attention turns to the welfare of our fellowman, and the way we treat others becomes increasingly filled with patience, kindness, [and] a gentle acceptance” (“The Tongue Can Be a Sharp Sword,” Ensign, May 1992, 20).
+Elder Marvin J. Ashton said, “When we truly become converted to Jesus Christ, committed to Him, an interesting thing happens: our attention turns to the welfare of our fellowman, and the way we treat others becomes increasingly filled with patience, kindness, \[and\] a gentle acceptance” (“The Tongue Can Be a Sharp Sword,” *Ensign,* May 1992, 20).

 Could you be more steadfast in Christ in your own homes, with your own family members?
 When you promise to take His name and characteristics upon you, it means you should speak a little softer, act a little kinder, serve your siblings more selflessly, and appreciate and help your parents more openly.